Introducing Bex

 Is there a piece of advice – design-related or otherwise – that’s stuck with you over the years?

-Not design related but one thing I have to live by when things are tough is ‘this too shall pass’.
-With design, it’s boring but setting up stylesheets is going to save you a lot of hassle.
-And I maintain that and go on about that myself to anyone who will listen!
+It’s not design-related, but the one thing I live by when things are tough is ‘this too shall pass’.
+With design, it’s boring… setting up stylesheets in our design software is going to save you a lot of hassle.
+And I’ll go on about that to anyone who will listen!

 If you weren’t a designer at Pad, what do you think you’d be doing instead?

-Although I would love to be some kind of astronaut or space explorer I don’t think my skills are quite what they’re looking for!
+Although I would love to be some kind of astronaut or space explorer, I don’t think my skills are quite what they’re looking for!
 So probably something else creative.
-I like to try new crafts, or skills whenever I can, I would possibly work with ceramics as I have enjoyed that.
+I like to try new crafts, or skills whenever I can, I would possibly work with ceramics as I have enjoyed that in the past.